Pabloo22/gnn_scheduler/README.md

 |       |-- abz5        # These files have no extension.
 |       | ...
 |       `-- yn4
-|-- experiments         # Experiments' scripts.
+|-- scripts             # Scripts for creating datasets, training models, etc.
 |-- gnn_scheduler       # Source code for use in this project.
 |   |-- __init__.py
 |   |-- gan             # Generative Adversarial Network project related source code.